 Agencies are responsible for providing complete contract detail for each year with the agency budget submission, including detailed descriptions that outline the purpose of the specific contract.
 This is done using a combination of the Contract/Grants tab in adjustments and the Contract/Grant Maintenance module in BARS.
-Overarching rules for labeling contracts in BARS, based on DLS reporting requirements:
+The following rules should be used when labeling contracts in BARS, based on DLS reporting requirements: